thadeshammer/obs-shader-conversions/README.md

 ### There is no const

 Replace `const` with `#define` preprocessor directives, or you can use `uniform<>` if you want to surface it in the OBS UI for user adjustment.
+If you define a variable at global scope, it is assumed constant and will yell at you if you try to change it in obs-shaderfilter.

 #### const becomes define